Pa1sathvik/MyRetail/README.md

-#MyRetail REST API
+**#MyRetail REST API**

 MyRetail RESTful service provides the client application ability to:
 ...
   1. Retrieve Product and Price information by Product Id.

   2. Send request to modify the price information in the database.

   3. Update / Create product information details in database.

+  4. Search for Products in repository between prices.
 ...

  **##Get Product Information**:

-###Input: The client application does a GET request at the path "/products/{id}" for a product
+###Input: The client application does a GET request at the path "/products/{id}" for a product with the basic authentication credentials.

 ###Internal Working: When the API receives the request, it sends a request to "redsky.target.com" and retrieves the product information.
 This product information doesn't contain price that is needed by the user.
 The price is retrieved from a data store.
 The price information is now combined with the required product information to provide only the required product information to the user.